robey/font-problems/README.md

 PSF file format is described here: http://www.win.tue.nl/~aeb/linux/kbd/font-formats-1.html

 Each glyph must be the same width and height in a PSF file (monospace), and exactly 256 or 512 characters must be defined.
 BIOS only supports a glyph width of 8, so only framebuffers can use other widths.
-(Linux still uses BIOS to draw text in a surprising number of cases.)

 Font-problems will generate a simple unicode mapping table for PSF files, which you can specify with "--map".
 This is a text file in a particular format, described here: [PSF map files](docs/psfmap.md)